apoluekt/TFA2/doc/11_tf_toymc.md

 Example available here: https://github.com/apoluekt/TFA2/blob/master/demos/02_tf_toymc.py

-Again, we start with the function that defines the PDF we will use, this time, for MC generation using [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling):
+Again, we start with the function that defines the PDF we will use, this time, for MC generation using [__rejection sampling__](https://en.wikipedia.org/wiki/Rejection_sampling):

 ```python
 def bw(m, m0, gamma) :